duktig-solutions/Duktig-microservice-php/docs/references/coding-standards.md

 Constants
 ---

-You can define constants for Duktig.Microservice project in file: `app/config/constants.php`
+You can define constants for Duktig PHP Framework project in file: `app/config/constants.php`

 #### Constants definition rules